 During his 27 year career at Cadbury Schweppes, culminating with his appointment as CEO in 2003, Todd Stitzer transformed the company into the world’s largest pure play confectionery company.
 Mr. Stitzer co-lead the defense against a hostile takeover by Kraft Foods resulting in a 50% premium to shareholders.
 He retired from the company in April 2010 following its purchase by Kraft.
 An alumnus of Harvard College and Columbia Law School, Mr. Stitzer began his career at Lord, Day & Lord, specializing in corporate and securities law.
 He is the Chairman of Signet Jewelers Ltd. the largest specialty jewelry retailer in the US and the UK.
 In addition, he currently serves on the board of Massachusetts Mutual, a Fortune 100 financial services company.
 He is also Trustee Emeritus of Springfield College, Springfield, MA, where he was granted the honorary degree of Doctor of Humanics in 2007 and is on the Board of Trustees of the New Britain Museum of American Art in New Britain, Connecticut.

-Lucy C. MacMillan Stitzer currently serves as Chairman of Waycrosse, Inc., Chairman of Rush Creek Golf Course and is a board member of Aspire, a sports beverage company.
+Lucy C. MacMillan Stitzer currently serves as Chairman of Waycrosse, Inc. and Chairman of Rush Creek Golf Course.
 She served as a Director of Cargill, Inc from 1992-2010.
 Prior to that she was a Vice President with AmeriBank in Minnetonka, MN.
 She began her career in the Community Banking industry working for Citicorp and Sandler O’Neill.